Seattle Public Schools Strategic Plan

 – Seattle Public Schools Student

-Seattle Excellence is the district's 2019-24 strategic plan. is guided by the vision and principles of targeted universalism—a strategic framework where targeted and differentiated efforts are required to meet the needs of specific student populations, so every student meets the universal goal.
-Seattle Public Schools is focused on African American boys and teens meeting academic goals, which will result in greater academic success for all our students.
-This video from The Othering & Belonging Institute at UC Berkeley provides a brief introduction to the concept and the practical applications of Targeted Universalism holds that targeted and differentiated efforts are required to meet in society and our schools.
+Seattle Excellence is guided by the vision and principles of targeted universalism—a strategic framework where targeted and differentiated efforts are required to meet the needs of specific student populations, so every student meets the universal goal.
+SPS is focused on African American boys and teens meeting academic goals, which will result in greater academic success for all our students.
+This video from The Othering & Belonging Institute at UC Berkeley provides a brief introduction to the concept and the practical applications of targeted universalism in society and our schools.

 Why are We Starting with African American Boys and Teens?